Generic Name: Norethindrone (Contraceptive) (nor ETH in drone)

 - If you have had any of these health problems: Cancer of the uterus, ovary, cervix, or vagina; or vaginal bleeding where the cause is not known.

-This is not a list of all drugs or health problems that interact with Jencycla (norethindrone tablets (contraceptive)).
+This is not a list of all drugs or health problems that interact with Jencycla (norethindrone (contraceptive)).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
-You must check to make sure that it is safe for you to take Jencycla (norethindrone tablets (contraceptive)) with all of your drugs and health problems.
+You must check to make sure that it is safe for you to take Jencycla (norethindrone (contraceptive)) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Jencycla?

-- Tell all of your health care providers that you take Jencycla (norethindrone tablets (contraceptive)).
+- Tell all of your health care providers that you take Jencycla (norethindrone (contraceptive)).
 This includes your doctors, nurses, pharmacists, and dentists.

 - This medicine may raise the chance of blood clots, a stroke, or a heart attack.
 Talk with the doctor.